diegosch21/ejemplos-tutoriales/angular/AngularJS.md

       - The two-way data binding in AngularJS kind of gets in the way of creating this data flow.
       - You will end up binding your form fields to model variables that are separate from your model data objects, to avoid polluting your data objects.
       - That way you copy data from a model object into form field model properties, further into form fields, then back into form field model properties, then send them to the server, and if that succeeds, you can update your original model data object
+  - Two-way data-binding is best described as a full-circle of synchronised data: update the Model and it updates the View, update the View and it updates the Model.
+    This means that data is kept in sync without making any fuss.
+If I bind an ng-model to an <input> and start typing, this creates (or updates an existing) model at the same time.

 ### [CONTROLLER](https://docs.angularjs.org/guide/controller) ###
   - the business logic behind views - The purpose of controllers is to expose variables and functionality to expressions and directives.